mrkkrp/markkarpov.com/tutorial/th.md

 Pattern          | `[p| … |]`       | `Q Pat`

-Indeed, we need several different quoters because the same code may mean different things is different contexts, for example:
+Indeed, we need several different quoters because the same code may mean different things in different contexts, for example:

 ```haskell
 λ> runQ [e| Just x |] -- an expression